LOuroboros/pokeemerald/docs/DEV_NOTES.md

   * Reduce 10% chance to find 6x31 after 60 captures to 5% instead.
   * Don't break the chain if the Player moves to another map.
 * Complete the features and credits list.
+* Re-implement Furret's dppt_hgss_music branch because pulling it is a pita.

 ### Low Priority
 #### That means things that I should do someday.